-Tongue and Groove Basics
+What is Tongue and Groove Flooring?

 Here’s how it works: One side of a tongue and groove board has a protruding ridge (the tongue) that runs the entire length of the board, while the other side of the board has a groove from end to end.
 During installation, the ridge side of one board is fitted into the groove side of an adjacent board, creating a snug seam.
-The short width sides of tongue and groove flooring planks also feature either a ridge or a groove, which creates a fully interconnecting floor when installed.
+The short-width sides of tongue and groove flooring planks also feature either a ridge or a groove, which creates a fully interconnecting floor when installed.

-Tongue and Groove vs. Non-Groove Planks
+Tongue and Groove Plank vs. Non-Groove Planks

-In the past few decades, tongue and groove flooring assembly expanded from hardwood to engineered flooring, which opened up a world of new choices for consumers.
-Engineered flooring features planks made from layers of compressed wood fibers, resins, and polymers, which is then topped with a thin layer of surface veneer.
-Consumers can choose from dozens of textures, patterns, and colors, including veneers made from real hardwood and bamboo, in addition to styles made from other laminate products designed to mimic the look of wood, cobblestone, or tile.
+In the past few decades, tongue and groove flooring assembly expanded from hardwood to engineered flooring, which opened up a wide world of flooring boards available to consumers.
+Engineered flooring features planks made from layers of compressed wood fibers, resins, and polymers, which are then topped with a thin layer of surface veneer.
+Consumers can choose from tongue and groove flooring boards in dozens of textures, patterns, and colors, including veneers made from real hardwood and bamboo, in addition to styles made from other laminate products designed to mimic the look of wood, cobblestone, or tile.
 Unlike hardwood flooring, engineered flooring can be installed over concrete or existing flooring, such as tile or linoleum.

-Pro Tips for Installing Tongue and Groove Flooring
+How to Install Tongue and Groove Flooring

 - Use the underlayment specified by the flooring manufacturer.
 Like solid hardwood, engineered flooring requires sound-absorbing underlayment, but because engineered flooring can be installed over concrete or existing flooring, the manufacturer may recommend a cushioned polyethylene-type barrier that also resists moisture.

-- Snap, don’t force the planks together.
+- Snap, don’t force, the planks together.
 The tongue ridges and groove channels are narrower and deeper in engineered flooring than they are in solid hardwood flooring.
 The sides of the planks fit together by positioning the tongue of one plank against the groove of the previously installed plank at an angle and then pushing downward and inward at the same time, which causes the planks to snap together.